ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/windowsadministration/meltdownspectrepatch.md

 The basic walkthrough for manually installing the patch is provided below:
 (This will be performed on Server 2012 R2, however for manual installation, the steps will be similar for the other Windows Server editions above)

-* Follow the above link for your specific operating system and click `Download` on the update relevant to your operating system.
+* Follow the above link for your specific operating system and click `Download` on the patch relevant to your operating system.

 ![Server 2012 R2 Manual Download](Images/meltdownpatch/2012r2-UpdateCatalog1.png)